Skip to main content

 Candidates spend most of their time learning on the job, and 6 hours per week of their time learning at university.
 During their time on the beat, candidates will need to create a portfolio of evidence to prove exactly what they've learnt so they can be assessed against the relevant standards.
 They'll also need to take this portfolio to university, and show their work to mentors, tutors and managers.
 We recommend forces use an eportfolio to manage the process.

-Find out how to use OneFile to deliver police apprenticeships.
+Find out how to use Onefile to deliver police apprenticeships.

-To find out why OneFile is already used by police forces to deliver training, download our free guide.
+To find out why Onefile is already used by police forces to deliver training, download our free guide

 Download guide